ThomasAntalCsipa/ThomasAntalCsipa/README.md

 I lke Brain F*ck beacuse it realy is just what
 the core of a computer does and it is limited in some ways,
 but **limitation breeds creativity**.
-If I want to make something bigger I use Godot
+If I want to make something bigger, then I use Godot

 ### To develop
 I love to develop systems frames and make the core of programs.